Beginner's mistake No. 5

 Beginner's mistake #5

-I’d love to see you in my course and guide your journey into the colorful world of lino printing.
+I’d love to see you in my course and help you navigate the colorful world of lino printing!

 Linocut Tool Guide